 - 1 tbsp dark soy sauce

 - 400 g pork

 Coat pork evenly with dark soy sauce.
 Pan fry pork without oil over low heat for 3 to 4 minutes.

 - 1 cinnamon stick(s)

-Toast whole garlic in oven for 10 minutes or until fragrant at 200 degrees Celsius.
+Toast whole garlic in oven at 200 degrees Celcius for 10 minutes or until fragrant.
 Then, add cinnamon stick, star anise, cloves, garlic, ginger slices, pepper and five-spice powder and also, toasted garlic head to pork.